sc3/crime-punishment/content/index_rail.md

 <table>
 <tr>
     <th>Open</th>
-    <td>Little data on police calls for service in Chicago is publicly available or on the internet.</td>
+    <td>The City of Chicago does not currently publish 911 Calls for Service on the data portal at this time.</td>
 </tr>
 <tr>
     <th>FOIA</th>
-    <td>Most call for service data is available via a Freedom of Information (FOI) request; past requests have shown collected fields like district (where the event occurred), event type, remarks about what happened, etc.</td>
+    <td>Most call for service data is available via a Freedom of Information (FOIA) request; past requests have shown collected fields like district (where the event occurred), event type, remarks about what happened, etc.</td>
 </tr>
 <tr>
     <th>Unavailable</th>
-    <td>Few fields are totally unavailable, only personal information such as Home Address.</td>
+    <td>Most of the fields that are unavailable contain personally identifiable information such as the victim's name and address.</td>
 </tr>
 </table>
 <br>